FTHPC/HPC_IO_PROFILING/README.md

 For more information on our benchmark, please look for our short paper in the International Symposium on Parallel and Distributed Computing 2023 (ISPDC23) proceedings

+Use of this benchmark requires the following libraries:
+Cmake
+Boost
+OpenMP

 To build the benchmark, simply run the following commands: mkdir build cd build